 » Critical Care Medicine

-DMC Children's Hospital of Michigan is southeast Michigan's major referral center for children who need the most sophisticated medical and surgical care.
+Children's Hospital of Michigan at the Detroit Medical Center is southeast Michigan's major referral center for children who need the most sophisticated medical and surgical care.
 Many of these patients spend time in the Intensive Care Unit (ICU), which also receives referrals from northern Lower Michigan and the Upper Peninsula.
 State-of-the-art support and monitoring of critically ill children is available at the bedside.

 The intensive care unit is currently a 26 bed unit with 4 additional extension beds available for additional critically-ill or chronically-ventilated patients.
 There are more than 1600 admissions per year.
 Admissions to the ICU include but are not limited to acute respiratory failure; fulminant infectious disease and sepsis; traumatic head injury; status epilepticus; oncologic complications including care of children following bone marrow or stem cell transplant; inborn errors of metabolism; and poisonings.
 The ICU also provides post-operative care following high-risk surgical procedures including neurosurgery, orthopedic spinal surgery, airway reconstruction, surgery for complex congenital heart disease.